 Electronic devices, such as unregistered iPads, mobile phones, smart watches, earbuds and games, are not permitted to be seen or used on campus unless required for a class.
-This means NO Wi-Fi devices.
+This also means NO Wi-Fi devices.

-The consequence when a student is found with an electronic item, for the first time, will be that it is confiscated for a minimum of 2 working weeks.
+The consequence when a student is found with an electronic item: